Family Freedom Project Priority Bills

 Parental Presumption Bill

-This bill reinforces parental rights by establishing clearly in Texas law that judges must give preference to parental decisions regarding a parent’s child.
+This bill (SB 2052 by Senator Birdwell and HB 4656 by Representative Vasut) reinforces parental rights by establishing clearly in Texas law that judges must give preference to parental decisions regarding a parent’s child.
 It provides clear legal standards for overcoming this presumption, ensuring that parental rights are only infringed on when necessary to protect a child from significant harm.

 CPS Evidence Bill

-This bill addresses significant deficiencies in the quality of evidence CPS currently uses to prosecute families, evidence that would never be allowed in almost any other type of lawsuit.
-In a nutshell, this bill would require that CPS comply with the rules of evidence that are used already in criminal cases.
+This bill (SB 1971 by Senator Middleton and HB 3758 by Representative Schatzline) addresses significant deficiencies in the quality of evidence CPS currently uses to prosecute families, evidence that would never be allowed in almost any other type of lawsuit.
+In a nutshell, this bill would require that CPS comply with the rules of evidence that are already used in criminal cases.
 FFP is working with various coalition partners to support this bill.

 Additional Bills Family Freedom Project is Working On and Supporting